FyroxEngine/rg3d.rs/_posts/2021-07-09-rpg-tutorial1.md

             .unwrap()
             .instantiate_geometry(scene);

-        // Scale down paladin's model because it is too big. scene.graph[model]
+        scene.graph[model]
             .local_transform_mut()
+            // Move the model a bit down because its center is at model's feet
+            // and we'd get floating model without this offset.
+            .set_position(Vector3::new(0.0, -0.75, 0.0))
+            // Scale down paladin's model because it is too big.
             .set_scale(Vector3::new(0.02, 0.02, 0.02));

         // Finally attach the model to the pivot.
 This will force model to move together with the pivot.